b-bassler/data-driven-control/README.md

 # System Identification and Uncertainty Quantification for LTI Systems

-This repository contains the source code for the bachelor's thesis, "[Your Thesis Title Here]".
-The project implements and conducts a comparative analysis of several system identification techniques for Linear Time-Invariant (LTI) systems, focusing on the distinction between methods based on trajectory data versus those based on independent and identically distributed (i.i.d.) samples.
+This repository contains the source code for the bachelor's thesis, "Comparison of the impact of measurement uncertainties on data-driven control".
+The project implements and conducts a comparative analysis of several system identification and Set Membership techniques for Linear Time-Invariant (LTI) systems, focusing on the distinction between methods based on trajectory data versus those based on independent and identically distributed (i.i.d.) samples.

 ---